johannessarpola/gollections/README.md

 # gollections

-library with bunch of concurrency safe collections
+library for different data structures, should handle concurrency